wudanyang27/simple-file-sync/readme.md

 ### Synopsis

-a simple file sync between server and client. it just handle add and modify file event.
+a simple file sync from server to client. it just handle add and modify file event.

 ### Options